sixnathan/constellations/README.md

 ## about this version

-this was created to practise/train for the pair application. so, there are slight differences between the puzzle they assigned and my version. the guide given to me was fairly comprehensive, and so this game is not necessarily a faithful representation of their puzzle (i haven't completed it yet).
+this was created to practise/train for the pair application. so, there are slight differences between the puzzle they assigned and my version. the guide given to me was fairly comprehensive but left out a few details,  so this game is not necessarily a faithful representation of their puzzle (i haven't completed it yet).

 my version has 4 time modes to vary between: 5, 10, 15, and 20 mins, and you are given one puzzle to solve in that time limit. you click 'finish', write down what you think the rule was, and then click 'reveal rule' to find out if you got it correct.